1952R/2952R: Systems Transforming Systems

 combines cutting-edge systems research authentic to the discipline with academic communication, especially technical writing.
 It explores novel techniques for automatically augmenting software systems with new capabilities—including parallelism, distribution, isolation, correctness, and security.
 With an equal focus on advanced scientific topics and technical writing, the seminar is centered around group projects of 4–5 members designed carefully, and with appropriate support, to result in paper publications at top-tier conferences in the field of software systems.

-undergraduate-only 1952R, designated as COEX and WRIT, or 2952R (see combined syllabus).
-As examples of successful outcomes, last year’s seminar resulted in a Best Paper Award (Usenix ATC’26), publications at some of the finest computing outlets in the world (e.g., HotOS XX, ATC’25, and NSDI’26), and multiple other research papers submitted for publication!
+COEX- and WRIT-designated 1952R or 2952R (see combined syllabus).
+Successful outcomes from last year’s seminar include a Best Paper Award (Usenix ATC’26), publications at some of the finest computing outlets in the world (e.g., HotOS’25, ATC’25, and NSDI’26), some press coverage (e.g., The Register, InfoWorld), and many other paper submissions.

 Examples of transformations: Techniques and systems developed in the seminar will automatically secure the following code against entire classes of supply-chain threats…